-This document explains the performance requirements and provides examples of the types of evidence required for business to meet them.
+This document explains the performance requirements and provides examples of the types of evidence required for businesses to meet them.
+The document has been customised to suit the transport sector.
 It provides information on the assessment approach for an onsite assessment, as well as the process.
-The document then provides examples of what makes a Performing | Whakaoreore and Leading | Whakataki business for each performance requirement.
+The document provides examples of what makes a performing and leading business for each performance requirement.